The university’s trademark licensing program protects the use of the university’s names, logos, slogans, insignias, symbols, and mascots.

 The Office of Trademark Licensing partners with with the Collegiate Licensing Company to administer the university’s licensing program.
 Vendors are licensed by CLC, which ensures licensees meet a variety of product-quality and fair-labor standards.

-When ordering merchandise for your campus office or department, you must select a vendor from this list.
+When ordering merchandise for your campus department or unit, you must select a vendor from this list:

 Promotions and Sponsorships